 The Hunchback of Notre-Dame

 just happens to be hunchbacked, and not at all a monster.
 But in the original novel, it's a little more subtle.
 Since literary Quasimodo is deaf, he has trouble communicating his good intentions to others, and most people treat him as a hideous monster, or use his naivete to manipulate him.
 He commits acts of violence at the instruction of others, before learning to mistrust his garbage "dad" Frollo.
 And no, in the book the gargoyles don't talk.
+Click here to buy.

 The Jewel of Seven Stars is probably the most famous.
 The resurrected mummy in question is Queen Tera, and you'd better believe that she straight up murders a bunch of British men as revenge for colonial imperialism, for pillaging Egypt, and for subjugating women (this ending was so controversial that Stoker changed it in later versions).
 You get 'em, Tera.
+Click here to buy.

 The Hound of the Baskervilles

 The Masque of the Red Death is a short story by Edgar Allan Poe.
 In the story, the titular Red Death is a plague ravaging the countryside.
 Prince Prospero decides that, rather than use his money to fund medical relief programs, he's going to hole up in his house and have a crazy orgy while all the common-folk die.
 The personification of the Red Death finds him, though, and murders that privileged jerk.
 So the Red Death isn't exactly a good guy, but... at least he's not classist?
 Click here to buy.

 Macbeth are your classic medieval witches: they have a cauldron, they're gender non-conforming, and they mess with everyone's lives.
 But if you read closely... the witches don't actually do anything bad.
 They don't tell Macbeth to murder anyone.
 They just tell him that he will be king.
 It's not their fault that he takes their career predictions as tacit endorsement for murder.
 Click here to buy.

-dude doesn't want to turn into a werewolf.
-Well OK... most modern werewolf novels have the whole "lycanthropy as a disease" trope, with the werewolf as an individual with a tortured soul.
+dude doesn't .
+Well OK... most want to turn into a werewolf modern werewolf novels have the whole "lycanthropy as a disease" trope, with the werewolf as an individual with a tortured soul.
 Most older werewolf books, like the classic The Werewolf of Paris, are less forgiving of the wolf (in that one, the werewolf hooks up with his mom).
 Either way, though, turning into a homicidal wolf is usually not the werewolf's intention, making him or her a morally complicated monster.
+Click here to buy.

 just an ordinary animal who gets an unfair rap.
 In the Poe short story The Black Cat there is a terrifying, ghostly black cat with a patch of fur in the shape of the gallows... but the cat is only haunting this dude because dude drunkenly gouged the cat's eye out and then killed it.
 Animal abusers deserve to be haunted by demon cats, so it's OK.
+Click here to buy.

 The Tempest, and it's... a little unclear what his deal is.
 Some characters in the play describe him as a literal fish monster, but modern interpretations frequently see Caliban as a normal man whose island has been rudely colonized by this annoying Italian duke.
 Whether he's a swamp thing or a human being, though, he only wants to take down the wizard Prospero because Prospero has made him a slave on his own island.
+Click here to buy.